-- If you accept the Typical Installation, click "Next" and proceed to Step 13, Start Copying Files, on page 30. - If you chose the Custom Installation radio button, click "Next" and proceed with Step 10 below.

-10 If you chose the Custom setup and you do not have another vendor's VISA implementation installed on your PC, then you will see the dialog box below, which asks whether you want to install Agilent VISA as the primary VISA.
+- If you accept the Typical Installation, click "Next" and proceed to Step 12, Start Copying Files, on page 30. - If you chose the Custom Installation radio button, click "Next" and proceed with Step 10 below. - 9 If you chose the Custom setup and you do not have another vendor's VISA implementation installed on your PC, then you will see the dialog box below, which asks whether you want to install Agilent VISA as the primary VISA.

-Figure 6 Agilent VISA as Primary VISA
+Figure 5 Agilent VISA as Primary VISA

-If you do not have another vendor's VISA installed, you will see a similar dialog box, but the check box will be not selected, indicating that the default is to install Agilent VISA as primary.
+If you do have another vendor's VISA installed, you will see a similar dialog box, but the check box will be not selected, indicating that the default is to install Agilent VISA as secondary.

-For details on this topic, see Using Agilent VISA in Side-by-Side Mode on page 37.
+For details on this topic, see Using Agilent VISA in Side-by-Side Mode on page 40.

-11 If you chose a Custom setup, the next dialog shows the location of:

-- The IO Libraries Suite Destination Folder

-- Agilent VISA Destination Folder

-- IVI Components Destination Folder
+- 10 If you chose a Custom setup on 32-bit Windows, the next dialog shows the location of: - The Agilent IO Libraries Suite Destination Folder - The VISA Destination Folder - The IVI Shared Components Destination Folder